Guide to Self Diagnosis and Treatment with Homeopathy

 Getting Familiar with the Repertory

 It is worth spending a while exploring the database behind our software in depth, so as to familiarize yourself with the broad range of complaints that count as symptoms.
 You may therefore wish to use the browse feature rather than the search facility on the remedy finder where possible.
-You may also wish to explore the complete repertory listing.

 And a word of warning